“Pita- what kind of meat is she hacking up?” Brady asked. “A turtle caught this morning. Have you ever tasted sea turtle?” We all replied no.

 It might as well have been black magic for all they knew.
 “Play us Bob Marley.”
 Ok, done.
 “Play us country music.”
 Ok, done.
 “Play us rock and roll.”
 Ok, done.
 Hours and hours of endless entertainment.

 We drank bowl after bowl of grog and sat around the bowl smoking tobacco.
 They have no rolling papers here and no filters.
 They take the long pure tobacco leaves and roll them into newspaper, creating long thin tobacco cigarettes.
 We thought certainly the ink can’t be good for you right?
 We gave them some proper rolling papers and filters.
 These were a big hit, a novelty for sure.
 For the next few days those lucky enough to get filters passed them out like the precious objects that they were.
 This was our healthy contribution to the island.
+If only we would have been able to introduce them to snus because there are a variety of flavours from Kapten and other kinds of snus that I feel would have gone down well in the community.

 “So are you ready to taste the turtle now?”
 Ok, game time decision.
 Do we eat a protected species or do we abstain?
 Under the circumstances we found it hard to turn this down.
 When in Rome right?
 “Yes, we’ll try some but only a little taste.”
 A platter of turtle meat was placed before us, steaming hot with coconut milk dripping off everything.